kisudsoe/SNP_prioritization_T1D/README.md

 ### gwas.r

-To download **GWAS Catalog data**, you can [search certain disease](https://www.ebi.ac.uk/gwas/).
+To download **GWAS Catalog data** (MacArthur et al, 2017, Nucleic Acids Research, pmid 27899670), you can [search certain disease](https://www.ebi.ac.uk/gwas/).
 In this study, we downloaded [SNP-sets for type 1 diabetes](https://www.ebi.ac.uk/gwas/efotraits/EFO_0001359).
 Then you can run R code file for filtering the GWAS Catalog data as below command line:

 - Instead of `[ ]`, you have to put the arguments `file path` or `value` by the options.
 - Usage: `Rscript gwas.r [GWAS_file_path] [p-value_criteria]`